Dave-team/Knowledge-base/Business-Intelligence/Looker.md

 ## LookML
 - LookML is SQL but it adds version control, it’s extensible (i.e. you can enrich with HTML) and modular.
 Rather than having to rewrite complicated SQL scripts, you define things once for the entire company
 - Liquid is a templating language used to create dynamic content.
 E.g. to have links to external tools from within Looker.
 We used it combined with HTML to calculate USD or GBP depending on parameter values.
 This uses the if, elseif construct and it included the rendered value to show formatted data
 - Parameter: they create a filter-only field users can use to provide input to a liquid parameter tag.
 It can be used to filter, but it cannot be added to the result set.
 Often used to create interactive query results, labels, URLs combined with liquid.
 Other use cases of parameters can include how users would like to aggregate a certain measure: sum, count, average – this is then all included in the liquid of the measure to select the right aggregation.
-Also to select how users want to show a date without including all options in the field picker
+Also to select how users want to show a date without including all options in the field picker.
+Parameters can be used to as filters that can make measures dynamic.
+E.g. we use a parameter to select how we want to show our amount metrics.
+We then a liquid variable with the parameter in a measure to actually make it dynamic.
+We also use some HTML to change how we visualize the rendered values
 - HTML parameter: specify HTML contained by a field.
 Did we use this for the custom tooltip?
-- Constants: an unchanging value provided that can be used throughout the project
+- Constants: an unchanging value provided that can be used throughout the project - e.g. a hardcoded currency that you don't need to repeat
-- Sets: list that defines a group of fields that are used together Looker drill fields
+- Sets: list that defines a group of fields that are used together
+- Looker drill fields
   - Can be set on dimension, measure or view.
   - At the view level, it applies to all measures, unless a measure has unique drill fields applied to it
   - Drill fields can take sets (of fields) or individual fields
   - There are options to have visual drills.
 There are also options to have include e.g. custom filters, drill into different dashboards, different explores, etc.
   - Important notes:
       - Drill fields can only be applied to fields that are also in the same model.
 E.g. pipeline history can’t take fields from the opportunities field
       - We cannot drill into table calculations at the moment - that’s why attended to S1 is not showing up as a drill field.
 Also SDR ramping performance
 - View labels can be the same as different views to ensure they are listed under one view header
 - Images are brought in via a URL combined with some HTML
 - A good rule of thumb could be to only persist tables when they are referenced by other views or when they require the performance of a materialized table